List of Monster Musume characters: Suu

-Suu usually wears a yellow rubberized raincoat and boots (given to her by Kimihito) out of necessity as any other clothes will get soaked in slime, and all small objects will pass through her membrane skin and stay suspended in her body fluid.
-The only time when Suu can be dangerous is when she is severely dehydrated—then she will attack anybody to gather their sweat and other fluids; this will usually end up as some kind of sexual assault on the other girls (later, she learns to use these assaults for her own advantage, and her favorite assault target is Rachnera).
-Any "attacks" on Kimihito seem to be more affectionate rather than out of actual need for water, and ever since her nursing of him when he caught a cold, Kimihito has become very fond of Suu as well.
+Suu usually wears a yellow rubberized raincoat and boots out of necessity, as any other clothes will get soaked in slime, and all small objects will pass through her membrane skin and stay suspended in her body fluid.
+The only time when Suu can be dangerous is when she is severely dehydrated—then she will attack anybody to gather their sweat and other fluids; this will usually end up as sexual assault on the other girls.
+She later learns to use these assaults for her own advantage, and her favorite assault target is Rachnera.
+Any "attacks" on Kimihito seem to be more affectionate rather than out of actual need for water, and ever since she nursed him when he caught a cold, Kimihito has become very fond of Suu as well.

-At first she didn't speak, usually using her top tentacle to determine feelings (showing either empathic or telepathic ability), and there was some confusion about her ability to understand spoken language, but later she speaks coherently, and under the influence of toxins gets downright chatty (and even venomous).
-While Suu remains silent or speaks on monosyllables (copying the other girls) most of the time, she has on occasion had quite lengthy and intelligent conversations with Kimihito.
+At first, she didn't speak; she usually used her top tentacle to gauge feelings, and there was some confusion about her ability to understand spoken language.
+Still, later she speaks coherently, and under the influence of toxins gets downright chatty.
+While Suu remains silent or speaks on monosyllables most of the time, she has, on occasion, had quite lengthy and intelligent conversations with Kimihito.

 Suu often plays with Papi, and their combined energy can leave the others completely out of breath.
-She and Papi are schooled by the others, on a daily basis, with a different member of the household teaching each day.
+She and Papi are schooled by the others daily, with a different household member teaching each day.
 They rank Rachnera first, as she not only teaches well and knows a lot, but she is easy and fun to interact with; Kimihito and Mero rank second, as they are simply counted as 'nice'; Centorea is ranked third due to her strict nature; and Miia falls dead last due to her inept teaching methods and lack of enthusiasm combined with her own lack of knowledge.